 - Trademarks.
 This License does not grant permission to use the trade names, trademarks, service marks, or product names of the Licensor, except as required for reasonable and customary use in describing the origin of the Work and reproducing the content of the NOTICE file.

-PMCs need to be aware of their brand, and should work to ensure that when the public hears about their project - for example, Hadoop - that the main association is to the actual Apache Hadoop project itself, and not to a third party or other organization besides Apache.
+PMCs need to be aware of their brand and it's use in the broader world, and should work to ensure that when the public hears about their project - for example, Hadoop - that the main association is to the actual Apache Hadoop project itself, and not to a third party or other organization besides Apache.

 PMCs are directly responsible for ensuring all of their project's web content complies with the Apache Project Branding Requirements.
 It is important to ensure that Apache displays its project names and logos properly as trademarks, so that third parties will know our brands are important to us.
 It's also important to treat other organization's trademarks or service marks with respect, and attribute them if you use them on an Apache project website.